What's on this page

-From July 2012, you are eligible for a government funded training place if you either live or work in South Australia, and you are:
+You may be eligible for a government subsidised training place if you either live or work in South Australia, and you are:

 You also need to be one of the following:

 - aged 16 years or over and not enrolled at school, or